-A mother’s life is full of ifs and buts; these and thats.
+A mother’s life is full of ifs and buts; these and that.
 She tries her best and gives her best; but that’s always not enough.
 She is the first person to admit that.
-But that again is not enough for the society for they make her realize every now and then, her shortcomings.
+But that again is not enough for the society for they make her realise every now and then, her shortcomings.

 Have you ever been told, “Your child is looking thin?”
 I am sure all mothers are told that more frequently than they’d like to hear.

 I am told this quite often by friends, relatives and well-wishers (whatever it means).

 “Your daughter is looking very thin.”
 A general observation but somehow it sounds like an accusation and makes the mother appear careless and irresponsible.

 I reply, “Yes, she appears thinner because she has gained height recently.”
 But apparently, that’s not enough.